rushbanoorani/cyberproject1/README.md

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

+### References
+What Is Load Balancing?
+How Load Balancers Work.
+(2020, May 29).
+Retrieved January 03, 2021, from https://www.nginx.com/resources/glossary/load-balancing/